A Modular Approach for Multimodal Summarization of TV Shows: Experimental Evaluation

 \paragraph{Our modular approach outperforms comparison models across all metrics.} As shown in Table~\ref{tab:main-results}, our method, which we denote as `modular' significantly outperforms the previous end-to-end multimodal system of \citet{papalampidi2023hierarchical3d}, and all comparison text-only models (upper block).
 A two-sampled t-test shows that improvement over the comparison models is significant at $\alpha=0.01$ (calculation in Appendix~\ref{app:significance-calculations}).
 We observe that billion-parameter models like Mistral and Llama struggle with this task (although Mistral is superior), despite being fined-tuned on SummScreen3D.
 Amongst text-only models, Unlimiformer performs best which suggests that the ability to selectively process long context has a greater impact on the summarization task.
 As far as our model is concerned, we find that the type of visual processing module has an effect, allbeit small, on the quality of the output sumaries.
 Overall, \mbox{Kosmos-2} \cite{peng2023kosmos} has a slight advantage over SwinBERT \cite{lin2022swinbert} which we attribute to it having been trained on various image understanding tasks, besides captioning.

-\paragraph{PREFS better reflects summary quality than ROUGE.} Interestingly, upper-bound ROUGE scores are lower than those for several models.
+\paragraph{\textsc{PRisma} better reflects summary quality than ROUGE.} Interestingly, upper-bound ROUGE scores are lower than those for several models.
 We regard this as a shortcoming of ROUGE as a metric.
 Qualitatively, reading the different gold summaries shows that they are more similar to and accurate with respect to each other than any of the predicted summaries, including ours.
-Although they differ in phrasing and length, they all describe the same key events.
-Our proposed metric, PREFS, better reflects this similarity and gives a much higher score to `upper-bound' than to any of the models.
+Although they differ in phrasing and length, they all describe the same key events. \textsc{PRisma} better reflects this similarity and gives a much higher score to `upper-bound' than to any of the models.
 The large gap to get to the level of `gold upper-bound' reflects the difficulty of the task.
-The comparison between ROUGE and PREFS suggests that the former is useful for detecting which summaries are of very low quality, e.g.,~if ROUGE-2 \mbox{is $<5$}, the summary can confidently be regarded as poor.
-However, for distinguishing between multiple relatively decent summaries, PREFS is more useful.
+The comparison between ROUGE and \textsc{PRisma} suggests that the former is useful for detecting which summaries are of very low quality, (e.g.,~if ROUGE-2 \mbox{is $<5$}).
+However, for distinguishing between multiple relatively decent summaries, \textsc{PRisma} is more useful.

-\paragraph{Ablations show all modules are important, but the transcript is the most important of all.} Table \ref{tab:abl-results} shows the effect of removing four of the five modules.
+\paragraph{All modules are important, but the transcript is the most important of all.} Table \ref{tab:abl-results} shows the effect of removing four of the five modules.
 In `w/o scene-detection', we remove the scene-detection module and just split the input into equally-sized chunks equal to the context size (1,024).
 In `w/o transcript' we do not include summaries of the dialogue from the transcript, and the only input to the high-level summarization module is the output of the visual processing module.
 In `w/o video' we do the reverse: use only the dialogue summaries without the output of the vision-processing module.
 In `w/o reordering', we remove the scene-reordering module and present the scene summaries to the high-level summarization module in the order in which they appear.
 All these experiments are performed using the Kosmos-2 captions (except `w/o video' which has no captions).
-As in Table \ref{tab:main-results}, ROUGE is scored over five random seeds, PREFS for a single randomly selected seed.